-Insert the arm inside the hole and slide it up to the height of the elbow or where your child’s head normally rests.
+Insert your arm into the hole and slide it up to elbow height or where your baby’s head normally rests.

-Have the baby’s head coincide with the hole in the center of the pillow, in this way the pressure will be distributed evenly over the entire skull.
+Match your baby’s head to the hole in the centre of the pillow, so the pressure is distributed evenly across the whole skull.

-During breastfeeding, the baby stays still in the same position, pressing the head against the mother’s arm for a long time.
-This position could lead to positional plagiocephaly or worsen an existing one.
-For this reason it is good to prevent Plagiocephaly at any time of the day, including breastfeeding.
+During breastfeeding, the baby remains in the same position, pressing its little head against the mother’s arm, for a long time.
+This position could lead to positional Plagiocephaly or worsen an existing one.
+For this reason it is a good idea to prevent Plagiocephaly at any time of the day, even during breastfeeding.

-Of course!
-In any case during breastfeeding, the baby’s head always remains in a supine position and often the mother doesn’t alternate the arm.
-This behavior can lead to an increase in the possibilities of positional plagiocephaly, which is exactly why KPHB is even more useful in this case.
+Of course, when using artificial feeding the baby’s head always remains in a supine position and often the mother’s arms are not alternated.
+This behaviour can lead to an increased chance of positional Plagiocephaly, which is why KPHB is even more useful in this case.

-Of course, Koala Hugs is very useful for mothers, so that they don’t bend the back towards the baby while breastfeeding, however it can’t give the right support to the baby’s head that will have to stay on the mother’s arm.
-This is why KPHB is of great help!
+Of course, Koala Hugs is a useful support for the mother, to avoid tilting her back towards the baby during breastfeeding, but it cannot give the right support to the baby’s head, which must still rest on the mother’s arm.
+Here comes KPH Breastfeeding to the rescue!

-The pillow is easily removable and it’s sold with a spare pillowcase, so, yes, you will be able to wash the pillowcases but not the pillow itself, we would love to remind you that the memory foam can’t be washed in water.
+The pillow is completely removable and is sold with a second pillowcase, so you can wash the pillowcase but not the pillow, please note that memory foam is not washable in water.

-Of course, Koala Perfect Head Breastfeeding can be easily used to both natural and artificial breastfeed, in the rugby ball hold or while lying down.
-It really is perfect for every need of yours!
+Of course, Koala Perfect Head Breastfeeding is suitable for use during natural breastfeeding, artificial breastfeeding, in the rugby position or lying down.
+It really does adapt to every need.

-No, we do not recommend replacing KPH with KPHB, that’s why:
+No, we do not recommend replacing KPH with KPHB, and here’s why:

-- Koala Perfect Head Breastfeeding must be used under the supervision of an adult because of the double layer of fabric that allows you to wear it, while with Koala Perfect Head you can let your baby sleep peacefully as its memory foam is perforated and anti-suffocation.
+- Koala Perfect Head Breastfeeding should be used under adult supervision because of the double layer of fabric that allows it to be worn, while with Koala Perfect Head you can let your baby sleep peacefully because its memory foam is perforated and anti-suffocation.

-- The hole of Koala Perfect Head Breastfeeding is wider than that of Koala Perfect Head, this allows the pillow to bend during breastfeeding.
-The one in Koala Perfect Head, on the other hand, is smaller and the memory foam is thicker and more sustained, making it more suitable for prolonged sleep.
+- The hole of the Koala Perfect Head Breastfeeding is larger than that of the Koala Perfect Head, to allow the pillow to fold during breastfeeding.
+The Koala Perfect Head is smaller and the memory foam is thicker and more supportive, making it more suitable for prolonged sleep.

-In the first month of life, feedings occur every 2-3 hours and last from 20 to 40 minutes.
-This means that we breastfeed our baby for about 5/6 hours a day.
+In the first month of life, breastfeeding takes place every 2-3 hours and lasts 20-40 minutes.
+This means that we breastfeed our baby for about 5 to 6 hours a day.

-During breastfeeding (or during artificial feeding) the baby’s head rests on the arm (which is a rigid and uneven surface) creating localized pressure.
-This pressure for such a long period of time can cause, or aggravate, plagiocephaly.
+During breastfeeding (or during artificial feeding) the baby’s head rests on the arm (which is a hard, uneven surface) creating localised pressure.
+This pressure over such a long period of time can cause, or aggravate, plagiocephaly.